sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . mindepth 1 -type d | wc -l Command will count the number of directories and sub-directories in the current directory. \n

 ls -t | head Command display the 10 newest files in the current directory.\n

+sort | uniqu -u Command takesa list of words as input and prints only words that appear exactly once. \n